churanchen/churanchen.github.io/markdown/README.md

 #### About This Page

 It seems the more programming I'm exposed to, the more I realize there's left to learn.
 This page documents my efforts to become slightly less of an ignoramus.
+I genuinely am learning while I post, so I'm the furthest from being an expert on anything here.

 #### About Me